Vibe coding lets you ship fast. But the codebase grows faster than your understanding.

 /cartograph verify invariants

 This reads cartograph-invariants.md, checks each enabled invariant against your codebase, and prints a pass/fail summary.
-Results are also written to the invariants key in cartograph.json (all other data is preserved), so you can view them in the visualizer.
+Results are also written to the invariants key in .cartograph/mapping.json (all other data is preserved), so you can view them in the local UI.

 Every finding comes with a structured prompt you can paste directly into your agent.
 Fix code health issues, implement features that integrate correctly with existing code, or consolidate duplicates — all with full codebase context already baked in.